Thomas Foley, 2nd Baron Foley (1742–1793): Early life

+Foley was born on 24 June 1742 as the eldest son of Thomas Foley, 1st Baron Foley, and the former Hon.
+Grace Granville.
+His mother was the third daughter and co-heiress of George Granville, 1st Baron Lansdowne and Lady Mary Villiers (only daughter of Edward Villiers, 1st Earl of Jersey).

-Foley was the eldest son of Thomas Foley, 1st Baron Foley, and was born on 24 June 1742.
-He was educated at Westminster School from 1753 and matriculated at Magdelen College, Oxford, in 1759.
+He was educated at Westminster School from 1753 and matriculated at Magdalen College, Oxford, in 1759.

-Political career
+Career

 Foley was returned unopposed as Member of Parliament for Herefordshire at a by-election on 18 May 1767 and retained his seat at the 1768 general election.
 At the 1774 general election he was returned as MP for the family borough of Droitwich until he succeeded to his father's peerage in 1777.
 Foley was a close friend of Charles James Fox, and was a gambler.
-Mrs Delany a society gossip, wrote in 1773 "Mr. T. Foley has lost at Newmarket etc. fifty thousand pounds.
+Mrs Delany a society gossip, and cousin of Foley, wrote in 1773 "Mr. T. Foley has lost at Newmarket etc. fifty thousand pounds.
 He has now entered into an agreement with his father, that if he will pay his debts he will entirely leave off gambling."
 In November 1775 George Selwyn wrote "Old Foley pays another £70,000 of debt, and settles, I hear today, £4,000 in present upon his son, and £6,000 a year more at his death."
-Foley married Lady Harriet Stanhope, daughter of William Stanhope, 2nd Earl of Harrington, on 20 March 1776.
 He was appointed joint Postmaster-General in 1783 for nine months.